Answers To Frequently Asked Bankruptcy Questions

 What About My Security Clearance?

-Are Most People That File Bankruptcy Cheats or Deadbeats?
+Are Most People Who File Bankruptcy Cheats Or Deadbeats?

-Bankruptcy is most often caused by a catastrophic event such as illness, job loss, business failure, investment failure or divorce.
-Of course there are cases involving unintentional financial mismanagement.
+No!
+Bankruptcy is most often caused by a catastrophic event such as an illness, job loss, business failure, investment failure or divorce.
+Of course there are cases involving unintentional financial mismanagement as well.
 Deceptive practices by lenders involving adjustable rates (low initial rates which rapidly increase) cause many bankruptcy filings.
+Most bankruptcy filers are honest people who simply need to regain control of their finances.

 May I Exclude Some Debts From Bankruptcy?